- NextGen Scholarship for Underrepresented Minorities

 The New England Statistical Society Scholarships for Underrepresented Minorities advances the representation of underrepresented groups in statistics and data science by supporting graduating high school seniors and first/second-year undergraduate students interested in pursuing a career in a data science-related field (e.g., statistics, quantitative fields in social science, math, engineering, and computer science).
 The scholarships support the efforts of NESS to improve the diversity and inclusivity of its community, as well as in the fields of statistics and data science.

-- Shows interest in statistics and data science through coursework, extracurricular activities, and/or future goals
+- Shows a genuine interest in statistics and data science through coursework, extracurricular activities, and/or future goals.

 The selection committee for the scholarship consists of 5 NESS members – 2 members from the NextGen committee, 2 members of the NESS Committee on Education, and 1 NESS member involved in high school STEM education.
-The current committee members are Austin Menger (Menger Analytics), Yulia Sidi (Merck), Tanesia Beverly (Law School Admission Council), Catherina Villafuerte (UConn Educational Leadership program), & Christine Dunbar (Providence Public Schools).
+The current committee members are Austin Menger (Menger Analytics), Yulia Sidi (Merck), Tanesia Beverly (Law School Admission Council), Catherina Villafuerte (UConn Educational Leadership program), & Ashley Ruegg (Edwin O. Smith High School).

 Disbursement of Funds

 Scholarships are sent directly to universities in the form of a check for tuition, food, and lodging purposes only.
 The check is written out to the university for the benefit of and targeted to the scholarship recipient.
 The university must be accredited by one of the seven regional accreditation agencies that form the Council of Regional Accrediting Commissions (C-RAC).
-Scholarships will be disbursed only after attendance has been confirmed for the term of enrollment.
+Scholarships will be disbursed only after attendance has been confirmed for the term of enrollment around September or October of that year.

-Applications open annually on Data Science Day (early November) and remain open until early April, with winners announced at the NESS Symposium in May.
+Applications open annually on Data Science Day (late October/early November) and remain open until early April, with winners announced at the NESS Symposium in June.

 We thank our organizing committee.
 This committee represents a collaboration between the NextGen and Education committees of NESS.
 Contributing members of the organizing committee include: